 For PAM authentication to work, you must have the following:

-A MySQL server that supports PAM authentication: a commercial distribution of MySQL 5.5.16 or higher.
+A MySQL server that supports PAM authentication.
 See PAM Pluggable Authentication for more information.
 Connector/J implements the same cleartext authentication method as in Client-Side Cleartext Pluggable Authentication.

 SSL capability, as explained in Section 5.7, “Connecting Securely Using SSL”.
 Because the PAM authentication scheme sends the original password to the server, the connection to the server must be encrypted.